willhains/purity/docs/Single.md

 Purity provides several built-in constants and static factory methods to help you build your rules.

+#### `Rule.rules(...)`

+Use this method to chain together multiple rules into a composite rule, to be passed to the super constructor.
+It is strongly recommended to declare your composite rule as a `static final` constant.

+The rules are executed in the same order they are provided to the `rules(...)` function.

 #### `min(minValue)`

 - Rule type: validation